The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Canonical complex structure

 where $s$ runs over $s \in H^0 (X_\sigma, \mathcal{O} (- k K_X))$ with $\int_{X_\sigma} | s |^2_{h_{X_\sigma, \omega_t (\alpha_\sigma), k}} (k \omega_t (\alpha_\sigma))^n =1$ and $h_{X_\sigma, \omega_t (\alpha_\sigma), k}$ denotes a metric on $-k K_{X_\sigma}$ whose curvature is $k\omega_t (\alpha_\sigma)$. \end{lem}

 \begin{proof} This follows from estimates in the proof of Lemma 5.6, Lemma 5.7 and Lemma 5.8 in \cite{F. WZ}.
-Note that we can uniformly take constants $C$ in Lemma 5.6, $B$ in Lemma 5.7 and $c_1, C$ in Lemma 5.8 independent of $\alpha_\sigma$, since the constants of Theorem A in \cite{Mab2} and of Cororally 5.3 in \cite{Zhu} can be uniformly taken.
-Then it follows that any sequence $(X_{\sigma_i}, \omega_{t_i} (\alpha_{\sigma_i}))$ $(t_i \to 1)$ is a sequence of almost K\"ahler-Ricci solitons in the sense of \cite[Definition 5.1]{F. WZ}.
-Now we can deduce our estimate from \cite[Cororally 1.4]{JWZ}, \cite[Lemma 3.4]{DS} and the argument after the lemma. \end{proof}
+Note that we can uniformly take constants $C$ in Lemma 5.6, $B$ in Lemma 5.7 and $c_1, C$ in Lemma 5.8 independent of $\alpha_\sigma$, since the constants of Theorem A in \cite{Mab} and of Corollary 5.3 in \cite{Zhu} can be uniformly taken.
+Then it follows that any sequence $(X_{\sigma_i}, \omega_{t_i} (\alpha_{\sigma_i}))$ $(t_i \to 1)$ is a sequence of almost K\"ahler--Ricci solitons in the sense of \cite[Definition 5.1]{F. WZ}.
+Now we can deduce our estimate from \cite[Corollary 1.4]{JWZ}, \cite[Lemma 3.4]{DS} and the argument after the lemma. \end{proof}

 Now we can apply the arguments in \cite{DS} to the metric family

 under the above partial $C^0$-estimate.
 Thus we have a sufficiently divisible number $k \in \mathbb{N}$ with the following properties. \begin{enumerate} \item The pair $(X_\sigma, \omega_t (\alpha_\sigma))$ defines a point $\mathrm{Hilb} (X_\sigma, \omega_t (\alpha_\sigma))$ in the compact Hausdorff topological space $\mathrm{Hilb}_T/U_T$ by embedding $X_\sigma$ into $\mathbb{C}P^N$ using a unitary basis of $H^0 (X_\sigma, \mathcal{O} (-k K_{X_\sigma}))$ with respect to the metric $\omega_t (\alpha_\sigma)$.